-If your employer offers a health reimbursement arrangement (HRA), you have access to a competitive health benefit that empowers you to make your own healthcare choices in ways a traditional group health insurance plan doesn’t.
+If your employer offers a health reimbursement arrangement (HRA), you have access to an individualized health benefit that empowers you to make your own healthcare choices in ways traditional group health insurance doesn’t.

-In this blog post, we’ll discuss in detail how HRAs and FSAs are different, why it can be beneficial to have both, and what regulations you’ll need to keep in mind to coordinate your health spending.
+This blog post discusses how HRAs and FSAs are different, how having both can benefit you, and what regulations you’ll need to follow to coordinate your health spending.

-Reimbursements made through the HRA are tax-free to the organization and can also be tax-free to you as the employee—you just need to have a health insurance policy that provides minimum essential coverage (MEC) for your reimbursements not to be considered taxable income.
+Reimbursements your employer makes through an HRA are tax-free for the organization.
+They can also be income tax-free for you as an employee if you have a qualifying health insurance plan that provides minimum essential coverage (MEC).
+Otherwise, your reimbursements will be taxable income.

-HRAs are employer-owned accounts.
-Your employer will decide how much tax-free money they want to offer you each month to spend on healthcare items.
-They’ll also determine if your HRA funds can be used to reimburse you for only insurance premiums or other eligible expenses.
+HRAs are employer-owned, meaning your employer will keep any allowance you haven’t requested through reimbursement.
+Your employer decides how much tax-free money they want to offer you each month, and also determines if you can use your HRA funds for only insurance premiums or other qualified expenses, too.

-Unlike the popular health savings accounts (HSAs), all plan contributions are made by the employer, and any unused funds at the end of the year generally stay with the employer.
+Unlike health savings accounts (HSAs), only your employer can contribute to an HRA.
+Any unused funds left in your arrangement at the end of the year stay with the employer.

 - Qualified small employer HRA (QSEHRA)

-- A simple, controlled-cost alternative to traditional health plans for employers with fewer than 50 full-time employees.
-A QSEHRA can be used to reimburse employees for individual health insurance premiums, out-of-pocket expenses, or both.
-QSEHRAs are also subject to an annual contribution limit.
+- A QSEHRA is a simple, controlled-cost alternative to traditional health plans for employers with fewer than 50 full-time equivalent employees (FTEs).
+A QSEHRA can reimburse employees for individual health insurance premiums, out-of-pocket expenses, or both.
+QSEHRAs are also subject to an annual maximum contribution limit.

-- Note: Keep in mind that if your employer offers a QSEHRA, it can’t be combined with an FSA.
+- If your employer offers a QSEHRA, they can’t combine it with an FSA.

 - Individual coverage HRA (ICHRA)